mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 Introduction
 ---------

 At a high level RNA sequencing (RNA-seq) measures the transcription of each gene in a biological sample (i.e. a group of cells or a single single).
-The type of data that RNA-seq provides is relatively complex and because of this complexity, there is a good amount of confusion regarding the units of gene expression derived from RNA-seq data and the various methods used for normalizing these expression measurements across samples.
-In this post, I will review the RNA-seq protocol and explain how to interpret the various normalization procedures and resulting units for measuring gene expression.
+In this post, I will review the RNA-seq protocol and explain how to interpret the most commonly used units of gene expression derived from an RNA-seq experiment: transcripts per million.
 This post will assume a basic understanding of the [Central Dogma](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology) of molecular biology.

 Before getting started, let's review the inputs and outputs of an RNA-seq protocol.
 We're given a biological sample consisting of a cell or a population of cells, and our goal is to estimate the **transcript abundances** from each gene in the sample -- that is, the *fraction* of transcripts in the sample that originate from each gene.
 A toy example is depicted below where the genome consists only of three genes: a Blue gene, a Green gene, and a Yellow gene.